Resident Assistant Job Description

 Policy enforcement is an important and powerful tool for developing a strong community and influencing the personal growth of individuals involved.
 RAs should focus on safety and student development as they go about enforcing policies as outlined below:

-- Read and understand the Resident Handbook, Contract, Policies, Procedures and Philosophy.
+- Read and understand the Rules and Policies Manuals, Contract, Procedures and Philosophy.

 - Educate residents about policies and provide clarification as needed.